 Life insurance assessment

-The objective is to develop a predictive model for an insurance company to assess the risk of life insurance customers accurately.
+The objective is to develop a predictive model for an insurance company to accurately assess life insurance customers' risk.
 Using this model, the company can reduce costs for each contract.

 Customer churn is a term used to describe the loss of customers.
 An important part of any business is to keep its customers; indeed, attracting new ones is much more expensive than keeping old ones.